nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 author: ath
 ---

 TLDR; I added more draggable stuff.
-I was itching to create draggable posts because it's fun.
-Made them look like Terminal windows to fit the theme.
-How it came about, is a rather long-winded story.
+I was itching to create draggable posts because it's fun dragging them around.
+Taking inspiration from Anon, I merged the concept with the Terminal app look to fit the theme.
+How it came about, is a rather long-winded story..

 ### Questioning myself yet again